zalfarero/zalfarero.github.io/_posts/2025-3-25-Githubpage-updating.md

 Am in the process of updating my github pages.
 Thinking of what technology to use or continue with Jekyll.
 Time for a lot of hello worlds on the current front end technologies.

+Added remote repo setup with vscode, it works pretty seamlessly.
+Maybe even makes adding posts to this page more often.